 - Nuclear reactors.

-- Particle accelerators (generate charged particle flows, as well as radiation from bremsstrahlung photons).
+- Particle accelerators (generate charged particle fluxes as well as bremsstrahlung photon radiation).

 - X-ray apparatus as a type of accelerator, the brake generates X-rays.

 As a result of such irradiation, a stable substance becomes radioactive and the type of secondary ionizing radiation will differ from the initial exposure.
 This effect is more pronounced after neutron irradiation.

 In the process of nuclear disintegration or synthesis, new nuclides arise, which can also be unstable.
 The result is a chain of nuclear transformations.

 Each transformation has its own probability and its own set of ionizing radiation.
 As a result, the intensity and nature of radiation from a radioactive source can vary significantly over time.